 Winner: SwaddleMe By Your Side Sleeper

 This product is made specifically for co-sleeping.
 It goes in bed with mom and dad, but gives your baby their own space for sleeping.
-This will help to minimize the risks associated with in-bed sleeping, while still having the benefits that this arrangement provides.
+It will help minimize the risks associated with in-bed sleeping while still having the benefits this arrangement provides.

-In my opinion, the SwaddleMe By Your Bed Sleeper is one of the best bassinets for bed sharing.
+In our opinion, the SwaddleMe By Your Bed Sleeper is one of the best bassinets for bed-sharing.

-This sleeper has sides made of metal and mesh material, which create a solid barrier between parents and baby without allowing the baby to get overheated.
+This sleeper has sides made of metal and mesh material, which create a safety barrier between parents and baby without allowing the baby to get overheated.

-The bottom is a solid mattress rather than a soft space, which makes it slightly safer according to modern safe sleep standards.
+The bottom is a solid mattress rather than a soft surface, making it slightly safer according to modern, safe sleep standards.

-Although this product is one of my favorites, it is only designed to be used until your baby is about three months old or until they can roll over on their own.
+Although this product is one of my favorites, you can only use it until your baby is about three months old or until they can roll over on their own.
 This bassinet also cannot transform into a space for tummy time or a space for play.

 There have also been concerns raised in customer reviews that the SwaddleMe is perhaps too big and roomy.
-As a consequence, it might be difficult to fit between two adults as they try to get a good night's sleep.
-This will of course depend on your personal preferences and the size of your bed, so be sure to take some measurements before purchasing
+Consequently, it might be challenging to fit between two adults as they try to get a good night's sleep.
+Of course, this will depend on your personal preferences and your bed's size, so be sure to take some measurements before purchasing.

-DockATot is great for co-sleeping.
-This portable crib/bassinet is made to fit into the bed right next to mom, while still giving your baby a little bit of their own space.
+Mamibaby Baby Lounger is excellent for co-sleeping.
+This portable crib/bassinet is made to fit into the bed right next to mom while still giving your baby a little bit of their own space.

-The tubes are made of hypoallergenic material that is air-permeable, meaning that it keeps the baby from overheating.
+The baby nest has a 100% hypoallergenic cotton material cover that is air-permeable, meaning that it keeps the baby from overheating.
 It also can be dissembled to machine wash when needed.

 There is also a risk of the baby getting caught under blankets or pillows at night.
-Even though there is a buffer between the baby and the rest of the bed space, it isn't a fool proof system, so it is important the parents exercise caution when placing the baby in bed.
+Even though there is a buffer between the baby and the rest of the bed space, it isn't a foolproof system, so the parents must exercise caution when placing them in bed.

-If you do decide to use DockATot for co-sleeping, be sure to read and follow their safe sleep guidelines.
+If you decide to use Mamibaby Baby Lounger for co-sleeping, be sure to read and follow their safe sleep guidelines.